edgeforge-labs/laravel-base/docs/readme.md

 # Filament

+> [!IMPORTANT]
-Filament is already packaged in the container.
+> Filament is already packaged in the container.
 This section is purely for doc purpose.
 You'll still have to create the user when first running the container.

 [Official Panels Install Docs](https://filamentphp.com/docs/3.x/panels/installation)